Why Fewer Parameters = Safer Systems

 Quick to Read

-Good security is mostly disciplined pruning.
 Every additional parameter is a new branch where something can break, be misused, or be attacked.
-The fastest way to improve safety is to shrink the surface area—especially the number of knobs operators can tweak at runtime.
+The fastest way to improve safety is to shrink the surface area—especially the number of knobs someone can tweak at runtime.

 mode